loopmediagroup/es-alchemy/README.md

 Required.

 Fields of the node model that are included in this index.
-Needs to be a subset of the fields defined of the model.
+Needs to be a subset of the fields defined on the model.

 ##### sources